jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 ![Flow cell pattern](https://github.com/jshleap/CristescuLab_misc/raw/master/Tutorials/NGS_QC/images/illumina_flowcell.png)
 Courtesy of http://zjuwhw.github.io/2016/08/13/Illumina_sequencer.html

 When systematic error occur in a tile, it can indicate sequencing error such as bubbles, smudges, or dirt.
+When the errors occur very sparsely and not too widespread, is often OK to overlook this error.
+When a full lane has a problem, oftentimes is a sequencing error and this cannot be fixed with bioinformatics.
+In our case we have:

 ## Delete a file